KiarashMinoo/ThunderPropagator.BuildingBlocks/docs/README.md

 3. Include usage examples in method documentation
 4. Run documentation generation to validate changes

-## 📄 License
+## ??
+License

-RapidStreamer BuildingBlocks is licensed under the MIT License.
+ThunderPropagator BuildingBlocks (Project ARC) is licensed under the MIT License.
 See the repository LICENSE file for details.

 ---